-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023 was \$160,476.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$159,703.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues, comprised primarily of assessments, decreased from the prior fiscal year.
-In total, expenses, including depreciation, decreased from the prior fiscal year due to lower interest expense resulting from a large prepayment of outstanding debt in current year.
+Program revenues are comprised primarily of assessments and interest income.